Dreams about the future, aka precognitive dreams

 A man dreams he’s at home but it’s more like a medieval hut.
 He’s preparing a big pot of meaty stew that he knows will feed his family and friends.
 Suddenly, he gets a bad feeling when hears a commotion outside.
 He goes to lock the front door, but it bursts open and in march three wolves, led by a massive alpha.
 They have red eyes and make a frightening sight.
 He can’t win a fight against them so he decides it’s best to try to befriend them.
 He reaches out and pets the alpha wolf and is friendly and likeable with it.
 The alpha turns to the other wolves and says, “We’re going to have to meet to discuss what to do with these humans.”

 … He pushes for a few months to get that letter and finally one arrives.
 It’s a legal notice.
 The new company is contesting his ownership of the software.
 There’s enough grey area to tie up the issue in court and even sue him.
-He’s facing tens of thousands of dollars in legal bills and possibly years to resolve the matter.
+He’s facing big legal bills and possibly years to resolve the matter.
 A team of three lawyers represents the company, and the lead attorney is a legal powerhouse, an “alpha.”
 They make clear they mean business.
 The situation is tense and threatening.

 In a personal sense, the dreamer’s home is threatened.
 Three wolves just marched in and halted his plan for how he will provide for his family.

 The entire dream is metaphorical.
-It can’t be proven as precognitive, but the overlapping details between the dream and subsequent events give me the confidence to present it as strong, albeit anecdotal evidence.
+It can’t be proven as precognition, but the overlapping details between the dream and subsequent events give me confidence to present it as evidence.
+The person who had the dream has a lifetime of experience with precognitive dreams and he knows one when he sees it.
+I trust his instincts.

 Evidence of Precognition